jdbancal/gem/README.md

 The library provides two data types:
  - **gem** for high precision dense matrices
- - **sgem** for high precision sparse matrices and overloads [numerous matlab functions](doc/functions.md).
+ - **sgem** for high precision sparse matrices

+and overloads [numerous matlab functions](doc/functions.md).

 The library is coded in C++ and matlab.
-It currently relies on [GMP](https://gmplib.org/) for the high precision arithmetic (through [MPFR C++](http://www.holoborodko.com/pavel/mpfr/) and [MPFR](http://www.mpfr.org/)) and on [Eigen](http://eigen.tuxfamily.org/) for matrix manipulations.
+It currently relies on [GMP](https://gmplib.org/) for the high precision arithmetic (through [MPFR](http://www.mpfr.org/) and [MPFR C++](http://www.holoborodko.com/pavel/mpfr/)) and on [Eigen](http://eigen.tuxfamily.org/) for matrix manipulations.

 At the moment, priority is given to functionality over performance: this code comes with no garantee of optimality.
-Nevertheless, appreciable perforance improvement is already available compared to matlab's builtin vpa type.
+Nevertheless, appreciable perforance improvement is already available compared to matlab's builtin types.
 With 100 digits of precision, for instance, a 100x100 matrix is transfered from _double to high precision_ 10x faster, from _high precision to double_ format 250x faster, and its _column-wise minimum_ is computed 25x faster. _Multiplication_ of two 100x100 dense matrices with 100-digits precision is 10 times faster with gem objects compared to matlab 2016a's vpa type.
 For a matrix of size 1000x1000 these ratios become respectively 14x, 1500~20000x, 500x, 10x (the GEM library's multithreading capabilities were disactivated when performing these comparisions).

 Usage examples
 --------------
-Here is a very short overview of some ways in which .
+Here are a few example of what  some ways in which .
 Once a high precision matrix has been created, it can be manipulated by applying to it the usual matlab functions.

  - `gem(2)`, `gem(1.23)` create 50-digits precision representations of the numbers 2 and 1.23.
 When translating a number from double form, exactly 15 digits are taken into account.

-*   A list item with a code block:

-        `gem('1.23456789123456789+2i')` creates a 50-digits representation of the number provided in text form (all digits within the working precision are taken into account
+ - `gem('1.23456789123456789+2i')` creates a 50-digits representation of the number provided in text form (all digits within the working precision are taken into account
  - `gemWorkingPrecision(100)` updates the working precision to 100 digits
  - `eig(gemRand(100,100))` : computes the eigenvalues of a random 100x100 matrix
  - `sum(gem([1:100000]).^8)-5e39` gives 111111111177777777773111111111333333333330000